 We get ~$5,525+ in value per year by leveraging many of the card's benefits & perks.
 This is the best business card for lounge access as you'll get into 1,300+ airport lounges worldwide.
 Terms apply and for rates and fees of the Amex Business Platinum card, click here.

-Priority Pass Select Membership is included with the card and you'll get 10 free lounge visits every year once enrolled.
-Plus, enjoy $0 intro Annual Fee for the first year, then $95.
-Offers expire 8/25/2021.
+Priority Pass Select Membership is included with the card and you'll get 10 free lounge visits every year once enrolled, all for an annual fee of $95.
+Terms Apply.
 For rates and fees of the HIlton Surpass Card, click here.

 There are 2 trains of thought when it comes to flying with kids: you should either be one of the first to board or one of the last.